pgrunde/metz-refactor-warmup/README.md

 # Metz Refactor Warmup (Apply)

 The goal for this warmup is to practice refactoring using Sandi Metz Rules.
 Use these rules to refactor this class to the best of your ability.
 Use the specs to ensure functionality is still working, you may need to rewrite them in accordance with your code changes.
+This is a full working Rails app written by @craftninja, so the app should still be working after the refactor.

+## Refactoring the Game Model
+There is a [model](https://github.com/gSchool/metz-refactor-warmup/blob/master/app/models/game.rb), and there is a corresponding [spec](https://github.com/gSchool/metz-refactor-warmup/blob/master/spec/models/games_model_spec.rb).

 ## Sandi Metz Rules